Okay, we talked about brand. Now buzz.

 Say your brand is New York humorous women's fiction with some mystery, but you always incorporate a NY restaurant.
 You can join a loop or forum board about NY restaurants.
 If Colleen Coble weren't published yet, she could join a loop on Rescue dogs.
 I've joined some knitting loops because I love it and my next books will incorporate some knitting.

 Newsletter—start one now, even if it's only your friends.
-YahooGroups is free and easy, or you can think ahead and get a paid newsletter service with lots of features.
-If I'd been smart, I'd have started with a paid service rather than YahooGroups, but I'm also pretty happy with YahooGroups because they're easy to use and most people can receive emails from YahooGroups.
-I can also build my readership to as large as I want with YahooGroups without problems because they're such a huge system.
+Substack is free and easy, or you can think ahead and get a paid newsletter service with lots of features.
+If I'd been smart, I'd have started with a paid service rather than YahooGroups, but I was also pretty happy with YahooGroups because they're easy to use.
+Nowdays, it’s easier to use Substack.
+You can also build your readership to as large as you want with Substack for free.

 Commit to sending a newsletter quarterly, just something short, giving the scoop on your writing.
 Also, give some kind of "value added" in your newsletter, something people will get free out of it, that has something to do with your brand.
 Give free stuff.

-I have free short stories for my newsletter subscribers, and because I like to promote Christian fiction, I also give away a free book each month to my subscribers—they email me if they want to enter.
-Other authors give away small cheap but cute things that are in their brand.
+I have free short stories for my newsletter subscribers, and because I like to promote Christian fiction, I also post about other authors’ free books each month to my subscribers.

 My suggestion—write a few short stories in your brand and make them available only to your newsletter subscribers.
 That way people can not only read your writing and like it, they have a reason to sign up for your newsletter.